Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 • relax your jaw and open your mouth;

-• gently push your chin back;
+• gently move your chin back;

 • do the exercise in front of a mirror to control the correct position of the upper and lower jaw;